Guitar Sizes

 When choosing a guitar for kids there are two aspects to consider: age and height.
 The following chart below will help you to choose easily the right guitar for your child:

 Normally, all kid’s guitars sold are either 1/4, 1/2, 3/4 or full size guitars.
-Meanwhile, some guitar manufacturers offer even 1/8 size guitars or 7/8 size guitars.
-The chart gives you just a reference.
-If your child is for example 5 years old and measures around 4,3″, then a half size guitar would be the right choice.
-But if, for instance, your child has got larger hands, do not hesitate to take the larger one.
+Meanwhile, some guitar manufacturers even offer 1/8 size guitars or 7/8 size guitars.
+The table is just a guide and a first reference.
+For example, if your child is 5 years old and about 4.3″ tall, a half size guitar would be the right choice.
+However, if your child has larger hands, do not hesitate to go with the larger size.

-The same applies if your child is close to the next size.
-Get the guitar that is a bit larger.
-Why should you buy a smaller guitar if you’ll need to get a larger one in a few months anyway.
-A guitar that is theoretically just half an inch too large will not cause any problems.
+The same goes if your child is close to the next size up.
+Get the guitar that is slightly larger.
+Why buy a smaller guitar if you’re going to have to get a bigger one in a few months anyway?
+A guitar that is theoretically only half an inch too big will not cause any problems.

-By the way, 7/8 guitars are also often chosen by women with small hands because they just fit better in their hands.
-Some people pick up a 7/8 guitar for kids but I think you should go already for a full size guitar in that case.
-The difference is not that huge and since in this age children are growing quite fast, it may take just a couple of months to fit the guitar perfectly.
+By the way, 7/8 guitars are often chosen by women with small hands because they simply fit better in their hands.
+Some people pick up a 7/8 guitar for kids, but I think you should go for a full size guitar in that case.
+The difference is not that big, and since kids grow pretty fast at this age, it may only take a few months for the guitar to fit perfectly.

 What when kids outgrow their guitar?

-Once your child outgrows the guitar it’s not really necessary to get immediatly the next size guitar.
-It’s a fact that a too large guitar hinders a child to learn playing the guitar or to have fun with it.
-However, a guitar that is a bit too small is in general not a big issue as long as your child feels comfortable with it.
-The best example are ukuleles.
-They are pretty small but adults play on them without any difficulty.
+When your child outgrows the guitar, it’s not really necessary to get the next size guitar right away.
+It’s a fact that a guitar that’s too big will hinder a child’s ability to learn to play the guitar or have fun with it.
+However, a guitar that is a little too small is generally not a big problem as long as your child is comfortable with it.
+The best example is the ukulele.
+They are quite small, but adults play them without any problems.

-Nevertheless, it’s not likely that your child would like to play on a 1/4 guitar when he is already 10 years old.
-The bigger the guitar’s body, the brighter and fuller the sound.
-So regarding guitar sound it makes sense to make once the step to get a bigger appropriate sized guitar.
-A good moment for this step is sometimes when kids would like to switch to another guitar type.
-Many start with a classical nylon string guitar but often they like to swtich to a dreadnought or an electrical guitar once.
+However, it’s unlikely that your child will want to play a 1/4-size guitar when he or she is 10 years old.
+The larger the body, the brighter and fuller the sound.
+So in terms of guitar sound, it makes sense to make the move to a larger, appropriately sized guitar at some point.
+A good time to take this step is sometimes when kids want to switch to a different type of guitar.
+Many start with a classical nylon-string guitar, but often they want to switch to a dreadnought or electric guitar*

 Good Kid's Guitars indicates size related to scale

-The guitar size is always mentioned in the product description.
-Some guitar manufacturers mention the overall length, some the scale length.
-A good guitar dealer or manufacturer always refers to the scale length when it comes to kid’s guitars.
-Unfortunately, there are also kid’s guitars out there where you find only the overall length in the product description.
+Guitar size is always listed in the product description.
+Some guitar manufacturers list the overall length, others list the scale length.
+A good guitar store or manufacturer will always refer to the scale length when it comes to kid’s guitars.
+Unfortunately, there are also kid’s guitars that only list the overall length in the product description.

-You’ll mostly find classical nylon string guitars in kids sizes.
-There do exist acoustic steel strings and electric guitar in kids sizes but I would recommend you to get a classical kid’s guitar since nylon strings hurt less the fingers.
-Electric guitars might be also a good choice since they have quite thin strings and a low tension which means the strings are easier to press down.
-In order to choose the right guitar size for your child, visit our overview of guitar types.
+You’ll mostly find classical nylon string guitars in children’s sizes.
+There are acoustic steel string and electric guitars in kid’s sizes, but I would recommend getting a classical kid’s guitar since nylon strings hurt the fingers less.
+Electric guitars may also be a good choice because they have quite thin strings and low tension, which means the strings are easier to press down.
+To help you choose the right size guitar for your child, check out our overview of guitar types.

 Not often considered, but definitely worth a thought.
-The guitalele is small guitare with uke sound.
-Due to its compact format the guitalele can be in some cases a good choice for kids as well.
+The guitalele is a small guitar with a ukulele sound.
+Because of its compact size, the guitalele can be a good choice for kids in some cases.

-Attention: Do not confuse kid’s guitars with other types of small guitars, such as the parlor guitar or any travel guitars.
-The body is also reduced but the length of the neck is adjusted to the adults’ hands.
+Attention: Do not confuse children’s guitars with other types of small guitars, such as the parlor guitar or any travel guitars.
+The body is also reduced, but the neck length is adjusted for adult hands.